Guards Cemetery, Windy Corner, Cuinchy

 INDIAN VILLAGE NORTH CEMETERY, FESTUBERT, near the intersection of "Prince's Road" and the front line of early 1915.
 It contained the graves of fifteen soldiers from the United Kingdom who fell in May and July 1915.

 LORGIES COMMUNAL CEMETERY, which contained two British graves of October 1918.

 PONT-FIXE SOUTH CEMETERY, CUINCHY, on the West side of "Harley Street" (the road going South from Windy Corner), a little South of the Canal.
-This was a row of graves stretching Westward behind houses, and contained the bodies of 42 soldiers from the United Kingdom who fell in 1915.
+Stretching Westward behind houses, it contained a row of 42 graves of soldiers from the United Kingdom who fell in 1915.